codex-storage/nim-codex/docs/Marketplace.md

 * `CODEX_BINARY` contain the location of your Codex binary;
 * `MARKETPLACE_ADDRESS` contain the address of the Marketplace contract (obtained above).

-Set these paths into environment variables:
+Set these paths into environment variables (modify it with the correct paths if you changed them above):

 ```sh
 export CONTRACT_DEPLOY_FULL=$(realpath "codex-contracts-eth/deployments/codexdisttestnetwork")